-After you are clear on the main features and know the real needs of the market, you are ready to create your MVP (or hire a responsible team to do that).
-A prototype should be of high quality, user-friendly, engaging, and suitable for your potential customers.
+After you are clear on the main features and know the market's real needs, you are ready to create your MVP (or hire a responsible team to do that).
+An MVP should be high quality, user-friendly, engaging, and suitable for your potential customers.

-First, the amount of work needs to be determined; then the product is ready for the development process.
-After the prototype of your product is built, it needs to be tested.
+First, the amount of work needs to be determined; then, the product is ready for the development process.
+After the MVP version of your product is built, it needs to be tested.
 Quality Assurance (QA) engineers start running the first series of tests.

 After your MVP is launched, do a thorough review (i.e., gather your potential customers’ feedback prior to the release).
 Their reaction can help you determine if the product is well-received in the market and can compete with other products.

 It is crucial to grasp that users are your friends.
 They can inform you about how to improve your product.
 Some features might not be needed.
-Your product might lack an important feature.
+Alike, your product might lack an important feature.

 Pay attention to what they have to say to you.
-Once you collect enough information from them, start improving your product-idea.
-Rerun tests again, learn from testing and analyze the quality, and then do more tests again.
+Once you collect enough information from them, start improving your product idea.
+Rerun tests, learn from testing results, and then do more tests again.
 This process needs to be repeated until your product is finalized.

 You can conduct interviews with potential customers.
-Kick this off by envisioning the issues that a customer is encountering or might encounter, and just ask for their opinion.
+Kick this off by envisioning the issues a customer might encounter and just ask for their opinion.

 Sign-ups are a tangible way to assess user interest.

-If your app is downloaded and launched time and again, then customers are interested in your product.
+If your app is downloaded and launched repeatedly, then customers are interested in your product.